COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Arkansas/README.md

 # Arkansas Data Cleaning

-This is a ReadMe for Arkansas's data cleaning process, from 2009 to 2023.
+This is a ReadMe for Arkansas's data cleaning process, from 2009 to 2024.

 ## Setup
-Create a folder for Arkansas.
+Create three main folders for Arkansas.
 Inside that folder, create five more folders:
-Original, NCES, Output, Temp, and EDFacts.
+Original Data, NCES, Output, Temp, and EDFacts.

 Download do-files and place them in the Arkansas folder.

-Download the original .xlsx files and place them into the "Original" folder.
-Download the EDFacts data in Long .dta format and place them in the EDfacts folder.
+Download the original .xlsx files and place them into the "Original Data" folder.
+Keep the files in the subfolders they are in on Drive (State, Dist, Sch Subgroup Data - Added 3-5-24, Download the EDFacts data in Long .dta format and place them in the EDfacts folder.
 Download updated NCES files and place them in the NCES folder.
-Download ar_full-dist-sch-stable-list_through2023.xlsx and place it in the main folder.

 ## Explanation of cleaning process
 Each do-file cleans data that has a very similar structure.
 The data each do-file cleans is outlined below.